 Augmented reality

 The use of augmented reality (AR) is a growing marketing trend that enables real-time personalization.
-The number of mobile AR users in 2021 will surpass 800 million and is expected to reach 1.73 billion by 2024.
+The number of mobile AR users is expected to reach 1.73 billion this year.
 Some customers using the AR platform Adloid reported seeing up to a 200% increase in sales conversions.

 AR is an example of advanced personalized marketing, where customers can see products superimposed on their own bodies, in their living spaces, or in other real-life settings.
 Some top retail and e-commerce industries that have quickly adopted AR include automotive, beauty, home goods and decor, and apparel.